No results

 Nevaeh Jolie

 The precocious talents of the high school teenager attracted the attention of now-manager, Max Gousse of Artistry Group who discovered Nevaeh via social media.
 He heard the song “Tryin’ ” and encouraged Nevaeh to move to Los Angeles and pursue music full-time.
-In early 2019, Nevaeh moved to LA and started working with notable producer, London on Da Track (Lil Wayne, Drake, Post Malone) who, alongside Gousse was instrumental in connecting her with Def Jam, with which she signed later that year.
+In early 2019, Nevaeh moved to LA and started working with notable producer, London on Da Track (Lil Wayne, Drake, Post Malone) who, alongside Gousse was instrumental in connecting him with Def Jam, with which he signed later that year.
 “Def Jam feels like family,” says Nevaeh.
 “The vibes are just here.”

 Watch Video